 The outbreak of corona virus (COVID-19) pandemic globally and in India is causing significant disturbance and slowdown of economic activity in general.
-However the Company's operations and revenue during the period were generally not adversely impacted due to COVID-19.
-The Company has taken into account the possible impact of COVID-19 if any, in preparation of financial statements, including its assessment of recoverable value of its assets based on internal and external information up to the date of approval of these financial statements and current indicators of future economic conditions.
+However the Company's operations and revenue during the

 2. Transition to Ind-AS

 This is the Company's first financial statements prepared in accordance with Ind AS.